YourDroid/YourDroid/README.md

 # YourDroid
-The open-source program for install android on linux and windows pc
+YourDroid is an open-source programm that installs android to pc on windows or linux as a second os (it doesn't replace\delete main os).
+It installs andoid x86 (here is the official web site: http://www.android-x86.org/).